jruels/adv-k8s/index.md

 # Advanced Kubernetes Course Site

-This site includes the slides and labs for the Advanced Kubernetes class.
+This site includes the labs for the Advanced Kubernetes class.

 ## lab VMs